Updated 7 October 2021

 - Verified identity: By utilizing a government-issued ePassport to verify the identity of the traveller, the Travel Pass also allows the creation of a digital representation of the user’s passport.
 This allows the required information to be transferred electronically in a way that is secured and linked to their verified identity.
 This is done by harnessing the global standards developed by the International Civil Aviation Organization (ICAO), which match biometric passport data and a selfie taken by the user.
 A Type 1 digital travel credential in line with ICAO standards is thus created.

-- Verified test results or vaccine information: The main vaccination requirement for entry into some countries is the yellow fever inoculation managed by the “yellow card” or International Certificate of Vaccination and Prophylaxis.
-The World Health Organization (WHO) is currently developing digital standards that will make the system significantly more secure and prone to fraud. upon completion, the IATA Travel Pass will be able to accommodate and incorporate these global standards into its system.
-Until the COVID-19 vaccine has been widely available to the general public, the priority remains on COVID-19 testing.
-IATA has established partnerships with selected and established laboratories to securely link their test results with the verified identity of the IATA Travel Pass holder.
+- Verified test results or vaccine information: As the COVID-19 vaccine has now been widely available to the general public, the main vaccination requirement for entry into most countries is the COVID-19 inoculation.
+The IATA Travel Pass will be able to accommodate and incorporate these global standards into its system by establishing partnerships with governments and airlines to securely link a traveller’s vaccination and test status with the verified identity of the IATA Travel Pass holder.

 Enhanced contactless travel procedures